 If you’re not already, you’re about to become very familiar with a muscle called the transverse abdominis (TA).
 The TA is a thick layer of muscle that runs from hip to hip, wrapping around the torso from front to back.
 The muscle fibers of the TA run horizontally, similar to a corset or a weight belt.
 Strengthening and learning to use these muscles will give you power and tone your entire body, including reducing that C-Section pouch (or whatever other less-than-desirable name you might call it).

-These three core exercises are safe for C-section mamas and come from our Postnatal Exercise Program.
+These three core exercises are safe for C-sections once cleared.

 TRANSVERSE ABDOMINIS SIDE BRACING